Belfast Ireland, April 1941

 “Well, I read well.
 This is an encyclopedia, in order of the alphabet.
-Everything you want to know starting with the letter A. I am not supposed to take it out of the library.
-I hope they don’t miss it?
-Father Murphy punishment for stealing is he beats you when you’re naked in front of everybody.”
+Everything you want to know starting with the letter—A. I am not supposed to take it out of the library.
+I hope they don’t miss it.
+I replaced it?
+Father Murphy’s punishment for stealing is he beats you when you’re naked in front of everybody.”

 “Damn!
 He is the worst of the queers,” Sean said to himself.
 Colin was small for fourteen years and good-looking, almost like a girl, with an elf-like face and curly black hair.
 Unlike Sean’s red hair and broad shoulders from working since he was Colin’s age.
 If your looks please the clergy, you stayed on at the orphanage, but a slave of the worst kind.

 Shit, I need to get the kid out of here, but how?
 They were sitting in the cemetery on consecrated church grounds, another defiant gesture by Sean, knowing they did not bury his mother in a churchyard.
 Both boys were forced into an orphanage by the church.
-They took mother and baby to a church-run Mother’s Home, a Laundries workhouse where women were sent for a variety of reasons, including for having a child outside of marriage.
+They took mother and baby to a church-run Mother’s Home, a laundry workhouse where women were sent for various reasons, including for having a child outside of marriage.

 Sean knew his baby sister had died in the unsanitary church-run hell hole.
 And his mother from overworked with little food and beatings!